circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 - Show only for specific groups: (select all Particulieren groups)
 - Add fields: Volledige naam, Login name, Password, Security question

-### eMandate Companies
+### Contribution Companies
 - Type: Form fields
-- Internal name: eMandate_companies
+- Internal name: contribution_companies
-- Description: Step to request an eMandate.
-For users with an eMandate we can make a direct debit to cash the contribution amount.
+- Description: Step to choose contribution amount and payment method.
+Different Information text for companies.
-- Title: Digitale machtiging
+- Title: Lidmaatschapsbijdrage
 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Bedrijven groups)
-- This step performs an external redirect: Yes
-- Add fields: Lidmaatschapsbijdrage, Actiecode, Aankoop saldo, Bank, Tekeningsbevoegde (wizard custom field), Agreements
+- Add fields: Lidmaatschapsbijdrage, Actiecode, Aankoop saldo, Betaalmethode (wizard custom field), Tekeningsbevoegde (wizard custom field), Agreements

-### eMandate Consumers
+### Contribution Consumers
 - Type: Form fields
+- Internal name: contribution_consumers
+- Description: Step to choose contribution amount and payment method.
+Different Information text for consumers.
+- Title: Lidmaatschapsbijdrage
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Show only for specific groups: (select all Consumer groups)
+- Add fields: Lidmaatschapsbijdrage, Actiecode, Aankoop saldo, Betaalmethode (wizard custom field), Agreements

+### eMandate
+- Type: Form fields
-- Internal name: eMandate_consumers
+- Internal name: emandate
 - Description: Step to request an eMandate.
-For users with an eMandate we can make a direct debit to cash the contribution amount.
+For users with a successful eMandate we can make a direct debit to cash the contribution amount.
 - Title: Digitale machtiging
 - Information text: (use html with explanatory text as decided on by stakeholders)
-- Show only for specific groups: (select all Consumer groups)
 - This step performs an external redirect: Yes
+- Add fields: Bank

+### eMandate Feedback
+- Type: Form fields
+- Internal name: emandate_feedback
+- Description: Step when user comes back from their bank where they issued an emandate.
+This step shows the status of the emandate (success, cancelled, etc).
+- Title: Status digitale machtiging
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Add fields: Status digitale machtiging (Read only: Yes)

+### Manual payment
+- Type: Form fields
+- Internal name: manual_payment
+- Description: Step only shown if user choose manual payment in Contribution step.
+- Title: Handmatig overmaken lidmaatschapsbijdrage
+- Information text: (use html with explanatory text as decided on by stakeholders)
-- Add fields: Lidmaatschapsbijdrage, Actiecode, Aankoop saldo, Bank, Agreements
+- Add fields: iban

 ### Profile fields Companies
 - Type: Form fields